esimov/dithergo/README.md

 # dithergo

-<strong>Dithergo</strong> is a simple Go library implementing various dithering algorithm to produce halftone images.
+<strong>Dithergo</strong> is a simple Go library implementing various [dithering](https://en.wikipedia.org/wiki/Dither) algorithm to produce halftone images.
 It supports color and monochrome image outputs.

-The library supports the following dithering algorithms: ***Floyd Steinberg, Atkinson, Burkes, Stucki, Sierra-2, Sierra-3, Sierra-Lite***.
+The library implements the following dithering methods: ***Floyd Steinberg, Atkinson, Burkes, Stucki, Sierra-2, Sierra-3, Sierra-Lite***.
 All of these algorithms have something in common: they diffuse the error in two dimensions, but they always push the error forward, never backward.

 We can represent this with the following diagram: